Tagging

 ip:82-64-131-193

-As Reblaze processes a request, it will attach automatic tags to reflect what happened to the request during processing.
+As Reblaze processes a request, it will attach system tags to reflect what happened to the request during processing.

-Some types of automatic tags will always be attached.
+Some types of system tags will always be attached (assuming that the request makes it far enough into the processing sequence).
 For example, every request receives tags that reflect the Security Policy that it matched.

-Other automatic tags will depend on the disposition of the request.
-For example, requests which violate a security ruleset (such as a Rate Limit Rule) or fulfill a condition (such as being the last request in a Flow Control Policy sequence) will receive automatic tags with descriptive names.
+Other system tags will depend on the disposition of the request.
+For example, requests which violate a security ruleset (such as a Rate Limit Rule) or fulfill a condition (such as being the last request in a Flow Control Policy sequence) will receive tags with descriptive names.

-Some automatic tags have their names generated during processing.
+Some system tags have their names generated during processing.
 When tag names are generated from underlying values (IP addresses, security rule names, etc.), hyphens will replace spaces and special characters.

 Generic